gclen/abcs-of-data-science/_posts/2020-03-01-c-is-for-clustering.md

 ### How do I choose which clustering (or class of) algorithm to use?

 Some of this depends on your data.
 In practice many algorithms combine elements of these classes.
 One example of this is [HDBSCAN](https://hdbscan.readthedocs.io/en/latest/) (hierarchical DBSCAN), which is an extremely useful clustering algorithm.
-I’ll talk about HDBSCAN in more detail in a future blog post but HDBSCAN is a good first choice.
+I’ll talk about HDBSCAN in more detail in [H is for HDBSCAN]({{ site.baseurl }}/blog/h-is-for-hdbscan) but HDBSCAN is a good first choice.
 If you’re looking for a comparison of different clustering algorithms on the sample data I showed above, take a look at the link “Comparing clustering algorithms” in the resources below.

 ### Other resources